CoderFemi/AlgorithmsDataStructures/README.md

 Adding and removing from stacks and queues which have been optimally defined, take O(1) - constant time.

 ### Binary Search Tree
-Trees are a collection of nodes having a parent-child relationship.
+Trees are non-linear data structures containing a collection of nodes having a parent-child relationship.
 There is only one root, and there are no connections between sibling nodes, else it is not a tree.
 Tree terminology:
     1. A root - The top node in a tree
     2. A child
     3. A parent